 Dates: August 25-28, 2022

-One of Europe’s largest electronic music festivals, Creamfields is already sold out.
+One of Europe’s largest electronic music festivals, Creamfields, is already sold out.
 However, you can still purchase day and camp tickets through secondary markets.
-For instance, Ticketmaster, Skiddle, Ticketline and Ticket Quarter have resale tickets.
-Even though prices are higher, this is Creamfields 25th anniversary.
-In other words, this is going to be one of the top music festivals this summer in Europe.
-In fact, the list of featured performers is like a who’s who of EDM.
-With that in mind Afrojack, Armin van Buuren, Calvin Harris, Martin Garrix and Tiësto are among the marquee names.
+For instance, Ticketmaster, Skiddle, Ticketline, and Ticket Quarter have resale tickets.
+Even though prices are higher, this is Creamfield’s 25th anniversary.
+In other words, this will be one of the top music festivals this summer in Europe.
+The list of featured performers is like a who’s who of EDM.
+With that in mind, Afrojack, Armin van Buuren, Calvin Harris, Martin Garrix, and Tiësto are among the marquee names.

 How To Get There

-Creamfield lists several ways to get to its 25th anniversary electronic music festival.
+Creamfield lists several ways to get to its 25th-anniversary electronic music festival.
 If you’re driving by car, you can prebook a parking pass or pay upon arrival.
-In case you want to take a bus you might like is the Big Green Coach, with stops in 55 locations.
-To point out a few locations, Cambridge, London Victoria, Portsmouth and Southhampton.
-What’s more, you have the option to take a shuttle bus from designated spots in Liverpool, Manchester and Warrington.
+If you want to take a bus, you might like the Big Green Coach, which stops in 55 locations.
+To point out a few places, Cambridge, London Victoria, Portsmouth and Southhampton.
+Moreover, you can take a shuttle bus from designated spots in Liverpool, Manchester, and Warrington.
 The town of Daresbury is about halfway between Liverpool and Manchester.

 Creamfield South

-The original electronic music extravaganza has been so popular it added a second festival this year.
-However, Creamfield South begins June 2, so time is running out for last minute tickets.
-On the other hand, there will be some big names appearing at Hylands Park in Chelmsford.
-In particular are top EDM acts like David Guetta, Fat Boy Slim, Calvin Harris and Idris Elba.
+The original electronic music extravaganza has been so popular that it added a second festival this year.
+However, Creamfield South begins June 2, so time is running out for last-minute tickets.
+On the other hand, some big names will appear at Hylands Park in Chelmsford.
+In particular are top EDM acts like David Guetta, Fat Boy Slim, Calvin Harris, and Idris Elba.

 Related: America’s Best Summer Solstice Celebrations